 - 30-day death rate for pneumonia patients

-- 30-day readmission for pneumonia patients
+- 30-day death rate for stroke patients

-What patients are included
+Which patients are included

 Where the information comes from